Entering Canada After a DUI Arrest or Conviction

 - An officer has credible information that they committed an offense outside of Canada.

 If a person has been deemed criminally inadmissible they may at a later point be considered rehabilitated.
 Rehabilitation means that the person has led a stable life and is not likely to commit new crimes.
-A person is eligible to apply for rehabilitation if they committed a crime outside of Canada, for which they were not charged and 5 years have passed since; or, if they were convicted of a crime outside of Canada and 5 years have passed since the end of their sentence.
+A person is eligible to apply for rehabilitation if they committed a crime outside of Canada, for which they were not charged and five years have passed since; or if they were convicted of a crime outside of Canada and five years have passed since the end of their sentence.

 To prove a person has been rehabilitated, he/she must:

-- Provide proof that at least 5 years have passed since the end of any sentence imposed, including any parole or probation.
+- Provide proof that at least five years have passed since the end of any sentence imposed, including any parole or probation

 It should be noted that an application for rehabilitation can take over one year to process.
-This would amount to a 6 year delay in being able to enter or visit Canada as a result of a DUI arrest.
+This would amount to a six-year delay in being able to enter or visit Canada as a result of a DUI arrest.

-Contact the Chestney Law Firm to Discuss Your DUI Arrest and Options
+Contact the Chestney Law Firm to discuss your Georgia DUI arrest and options

-If you or a loved one has been arrested for impaired driving in Georgia, call our Atlanta-based DUI attorneys today at (404) 816-8777, or fill out the form on the right side of this page.
+If you or a loved one has been arrested for impaired driving in Georgia, call our Atlanta-based DUI attorneys today at 404-816-8777, or fill out the form at the bottom of this page.
+A Georgia DUI lawyer is available 24/7 to discuss your case.